 Bill Keir has compiled an inventory of hut log book locations as at March 2014.
 The inventory can be viewed here: HUT LOG BOOKS Inventory Bill Keir 2014 updated (PDF, 250kb) 2014 version updated with corrections March 2017

-Additional log books to our Hocken Collection not included in the above are:
+Additional log books deposited into our Hocken Collection, but not included in the above inventory yet, are: